 Grandparent Visitation Rights by State, L-W

-In the state of Maine, a complex set of statutes governs grandparents visitation rights.
-Furthermore, visitation is based upon one of the grandchild's parents being deceased.
+In the state of Maine, a complex set of statutes governs grandparents visitation rights, and case law further complicates the picture.

-In Maryland, as in all of the United States, the best interests of the child determine visitation rights; however, in Maryland criteria for determining the best interests are set by case law rather than by statute.
+In Maryland standards for determining the best interest of the child are governed by case law rather than by statute.

 Michigan Grandparents Rights